Subhabrata2468/Kubeadm/On Worker Node/readme.md

 ```

 #### Step 6 (Applies to only master node)
-For verifying that both the master and worker nodes are working fine
+For verifying that both the master and worker nodes are working fine (cmd must be written in master node)
 ```bash
 kubectl get nodes
 ```